ace-is-rad/ace-is-rad/README.md

 - 👀 I’m interested in gaming, alt-metal, 2000s Sci-Fi movies, and crows
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on gaming projects
-- 📫 How to reach me (i will set this up)
-- 🔲 Pronouns: they/them
 - ⚡ Fun fact: I'm a Monster High Doll Collector

 <!---